 A: There is no “ideal candidate.”
 Our students range greatly in cultural and educational backgrounds, ages, interests, and goals.
 You do not need to have studied English Literature or Writing so long as you have successfully completed a bachelor's degree.
 You do not need to have been previously published.
 While all portions of your application are reviewed and considered, there is no recommended or minimum GPA that we require.
 We are looking for strong, dedicated, original writers of exceptional promise.

-Q: What should I include in the Statement of Purpose?
+Q: What should I include in the Academic Statement of Purpose?

 A: The Statement of Purpose serves as your opportunity to introduce yourself to the admissions committee and to state your interests and goals.
-Please include you reasons for applying to the program.
+Please include your reasons for applying to the program.